We speak to Geoff Wightman – father and coach to world 1500m gold medallist Jake Wightman – in an exclusive Q&A

 Then, I said ‘now Commonwealth Games’ and he didn’t like that because he needed to have that night!
 He was travelling home the next day and that was a bit mean spirited from me really!

-It is part of that thought though that it is one out of three for this year and he recognises that point of view himself.
+It is just one out of three for this year though and he recognises that point of view himself.

 How much longer do you think you can cling on to the last family track record – 5000m?